-- If you are an early adopter of Fliiight, make sure you have the latest firmware update.
+- Make sure you have the latest firmware update.

 Make sure that,

-- You have rotated the magnet arrays so they are aligned with the rim.
+- You have rotated the magnet arrays so they are parallel with the rim.
 In the stowed (vertical) position they will block the sensor.

-- You have only one speed index installed.
+- You have only one speed index installed, near the wheel rim.
 Additional indexes are provided as spares.